 Electronic claims are sent and received using the standard EDI X12 837 data format.

 In dentistry most e-claims are sent to a clearinghouse before being sent to the insurance company.
-Some big payers, like Medicaid, do offer direct connections.
+Some big payors, like Medicaid, do offer direct connections.

 Clearinghouses differ greatly in size, infrastructure, and business model.
 Some are small and tend to serve a local geographic area or focus on customer service.
-Some are actively pursuing more direct connections with payers.
-Some clearinghouses are more accurately described as aggregators, having a direct connection to only a few payers and sending the bulk of their claims to another clearinghouse.
+Some are actively pursuing more direct connections with payors.
+Some clearinghouses are more accurately described as aggregators, having a direct connection to only a few payors and sending the bulk of their claims to another clearinghouse.

 Additional clearinghouses and aggregators that are known to work well with Open Dental.

 Other: These are clearinghouses or aggregators that we have had some complaints about but may work fine with Open Dental.
 We do not know.

 Most payors prefer to use clearinghouses so they do not have to maintain direct connections with thousands of dental offices.
 However, some do offer direct connections.
 To use Open Dental for direct submission, there is work involved including: contact the payor, get their implementation guide, set up a partnership agreement, test, and finally upload claims.
 We do not provide implementation details and leave it up to individual offices.
 But it can still be useful for very large volume offices.
 The X-12 files will typically need to be manually uploaded to the carrier because there is no standard for transport.